 Hardware Connections

-This section mainly introduces the connection methods between the camera and the computer, the principle of external hardware trigger and wiring examples.
+This section mainly introduces the camera’s power supply methods, the connection methods between the camera and the computer, and the principles and examples of providing external trigger signals to the camera.

 Important